Tutorial: Explore a Power BI sample

 - Generate quick insights based on the dataset.

 - Open the Retail Analysis sample .pbix file in Power BI Desktop.

 If you'd like more background information, see Sample datasets for Power BI.
-In that article you'll learn all about the samples: how to get them, where to save them, how to use them, and some of the stories each sample can tell.
+In that article you learn about how to get the samples, where to save them, and how to use them.

-The Retail Analysis built-in sample used in this tutorial consists of a dashboard, report, and dataset.
-To familiarize yourself with this particular built-in sample and its scenario, see Retail Analysis sample for Power BI: Take a tour before you begin.
+If you want to familiarize yourself with the built-in sample in this tutorial and its scenario, see Retail Analysis sample for Power BI: Take a tour before you begin.

 Import the sample in the Power BI service